 Finally, we investigate whether the effects of IDD vary in relation to the importance of trade secrets.
 Our hypothesis is that IDD significantly curtails the job mobility of CEOs possessing highly valuable trade secrets, which consequently intensifies the rise in toxic emissions for these CEOs following the adoption of IDD.
 The results are in line with this hypothesis.
 We divide the subsample based on a firm's R&D investment.
 We categorize the sample based on whether the firm's R&D investment is above the industry-year median or below the median.
 Industry classifications are based on the 2-digit SIC code.

 Table 7 reports the estimation results.
-The first column displays the subsample analysis for the group of firms considered to possess highly important trade secrets.
-In contrast, the third column represents the group of firms with comparatively less important trade.
-We group the firms based on the intensity of R&D expenditures and find that the coefficient estimates of IDD on toxic emissions are statistically significant and positive among firms spending more on R&D.
+The first two columns display the subsample analysis for the group of firms considered to possess highly important trade secrets.
+In contrast, the last two columns represent the group of firms with comparatively less important trade secrets.
+For these firms, the impact of IDD on toxic releases is not economically or statistically significant.
+This suggests that these firms do not notably alter their environmental policy in response to IDD.